Ted Lieu: Congressman Calls For A ‘Complete Shutdown’ Of Donald Trump’s Agenda

 “How can Congress, in good conscience, agree to further Trump’s agenda amid such serious allegations regarding possible illegal collusion with Russia?
 The answer is simple: It can’t.”

-FBI director James Comey noted that the agency is investigating the origin of any link between individuals associated with the Trump campaign and the Russian government, and whether there was any kind of coordination between the campaign and the meddling of Russia.
+FBI director James Comey noted that the agency is investigating the origin of any link between individuals associated with the Trump campaign and the Russian government and whether there was any kind of coordination between the campaign and the meddling of Russia.

 U.S. officials said that so far they have found no evidence of the above.
 However, there are ex-officials and a few others who remain in office claiming to have discovered evidence that there were people associated with Trump who had repeated contact with Russian officials, including people linked to Russian intelligence.